Musical Genres – Discover the most listened to ones

 Pop music is influenced by rock, soul, hip hop, electronic dance music and more.

-As technology advances, so does the sound of pop music, producers are always looking for new ways to incorporate elements like vocal synthesizers or autotune into their creations.
+As technology advances, so does the sound of pop music, and producers are always looking for new ways to incorporate elements like vocal synthesizers or autotune into their creations.

-Rock genres
+Rock Genres

-Rock has a unique sound, characterized by aggressive yet melodic guitar, driving drums and powerful vocals that are sure to get your feet moving.
+Rock has a unique sound, characterized by aggressive yet melodic guitar, driving drums, and powerful vocals that are sure to get your feet moving.

 From classic rockers like The Beatles and Led Zeppelin to modern artists like The Killers and Arctic Monkeys, there's something for everyone who loves rock!